Iceland Weather in February - What to Expect

 Snowfall in Iceland normally starts as early as September and can last way into May.
 You definitely will want to expect and be prepared for snow during your trip, which also should be taken into consideration if you plan on undertaking any type of self-drive activities.
 There are frequently road closures that do happen throughout the island, so you’ll want to keep a close eye before heading out.

-If you’re not comfortable with self-drive style activities as a way to visit Iceland’s sights, there are plenty of experienced drivers and tours which can help you navigate Iceland in a safe-manner during the winter months.
+If you’re not comfortable with self-drive-style activities as a way to visit Iceland’s sights, there are plenty of experienced drivers and tours which can help you navigate Iceland in a safe-manner during the winter months.

 What to Pack & Wear in February

-Keeping in mind the wintry conditions during the month of February in Iceland, you’re going to want to make sure you have all of the necessary gear to keep you warm and ready to have a great time.
+Keeping in mind the wintry conditions during February in Iceland, you’re going to want to make sure you have all of the necessary gear to keep you warm and ready to have a great time.
 Staying both warm and dry is going to be essential for ensuring you remain in the perfect state to truly get the most out of your trip.

 A great starting point for packing your wardrobe would be a high-quality, Insulated jacket.
 Not only will you be fighting a bit of snow, but the winds can pick up a bit, so you’ll want to ensure you keep your body heat contained within that nice warm jacket.
 Underneath that jacket, don't forget to layer up with a few other warm essentials such as sweaters and long-sleeve shirts to help you stay protected from the wind and water elements.